Syj-0525/Assignment-of-CS106B/README.md

 # Assignment-of-CS106B
-This is a assignmentof cs106b
+This is the assignment document of cs106b